mlzarathustra/ondes/TO-DO.md

 # Ondes synth - to do

- - at the start, create a frequency table on the fly (may as well - it's fast)
- - and of course, use it to set the note frequency.
+ - and of course, use FreqTable.getFreq(int midiNum) to set the note frequency.
  - Does the "midi: true" flag make sense?
 Not all WG's will want the frequency set to the note.
 Maybe instead:

         freq: midi # or frequency: midi